SocAIty/py_audio2face/README.md

 a2f.shutdown_a2f()
    ```

 This example initializes an `Audio2Face` instance, processes audio files in a specified folder, and shuts down the Audio2Face server.

+# Related Projects

+Why bother about recording audio files?
+- Convert text-to-speech with [SpeechCraft](https://github.com/SocAIty/SpeechCraft).
+Use the natural sounding speech and feed it into audio2face.
+- Want sound natively like any other character?
+Use [RVC](https://github.com/SocAIty/Retrieval-based-Voice-Conversion-FastAPI) to clone any voice.
+This sounds so real, you'll not notice the difference to a real one.

 ## TODOs